 militarism.
 Although Spengler approved parts of the Nazi program he

-rejected its unscientific biological doctrines and persecution of the
+rejected in his private papers its unscientific biological doctrines and persecution of the

 Jews.
 In 1933 Spengler met Hitler, whom Spengler – a conservative

-hero," Spengler said.
+hero," Spengler argued.
 He quarrelled with one of the chief Nazi

 theoreticians, Albert Rosenberg, and eventually his pessimism and